 All you need to begin practicing yoga is a mat, which you can use in the house or garden, and some workout clothes.
 Comfort is key, so make sure you choose activewear that fits well and feels great.
-The best leggings should feel soft, yet secure, while the best sports bra will allow you to move with confidence—no matter which position you're mastering.
 If sore joints are an issue, you could try one of the best thick yoga mats, too.

 2. Nordic Walking